aleshaleksey/fansys23/08-spell-list.md

 |Limitation|target cannot be fire aligned|-2(7)
 |Save|WIS (harmless), no effect|

 **Description**: The target gains the ability to walk over the surface of water (eg ponds, swamps, rivers, lakes, seas) to its walking speed or interact with it otherwise as if it was a soft solid surface capable of holding its weight, like a meadow.
-When the spell ends the ability is lost immediately (+6)(12)
+When the spell ends the ability is lost immediately.

 **Special**: